Resilient Brand

 German occupation from 1941–1944 halted production entirely.
 Retreating forces partially destroyed the tunnels.
 Yet within weeks of Crimea’s April 1944 liberation, director T.T.
 Breusov supervised the first “Victory batch” of 131,000 bottles—demonstrating the institutional resilience that would characterize Novyi Svet through every subsequent regime change.

-Modern operations: sanctioned isolate pursuing domestic renaissance
+Modern operations: Sanctioned isolate pursuing domestic renaissance

 Today’s Novyi Svet occupies a paradoxical position: internationally sanctioned yet domestically privileged.
 The 2017 privatization to Bank Rossiya (controlled by Yuri Kovalchuk) brought capital for modernization and the 2021 establishment of 1,000 proprietary vineyard hectares—the first dedicated plantings in post-Soviet history.
 Under general director Tatyana Maksimova (appointed 2021), the winery reported 2024 revenue of 1 billion rubles with net profit of 403 million rubles—a 110% profit increase year-over-year, demonstrating strong domestic demand despite international isolation.